kennylouie/kdevtools/README.md

 ## pairwise.wilcox

 This function conducts a wilcox.test() on all possible pairwise comparisons given a variable of interest and column with groupings.
 Includes the p.adjust() function to correct for multiple comparisons.

+## pca.cov.cor

+This function conducts PCA (SVD method) on a data matrix.
+For each PC that is produced, a correlation (spearman rank correlation)/association (kruskal-wallis) with a provided dataframe with columns as feature covariates.
+Includes the p.adjust() function to correct for multiple comparisons.
+The output is a table with significant (showall = F) PC/covariate correlations/associations.